Cloud CRM: How to Backup & Recover

 No installation is needed.
 Just create a SaaS backup account, configure a Microsoft Dynamics 365 connector with a secure connection to your Dynamics instance, and you are up and running within minutes.
 There’s no Capex involved.

-A simple, intuitive, and easy to use web interface eliminates complexities to configuring Microsoft Dynamics 365 backups, performing granular restores, or reviewing job statuses through job monitor or the SaaS Dashboard.
+A simple, intuitive, and easy-to-use web interface eliminates complexities to configuring Microsoft Dynamics 365 backups, performing granular restores, or reviewing job statuses through a job monitor or SaaS Dashboard.

 Daily automated backups that run at least twice daily provide peace of mind.

 6. Expand as needed